Whether someone needs a Philippines eVisa for children depends on their nationality and the length of time they plan to stay in the country.

-In addition to the Philippines eVisa for minors, there are a number of other Philippines visa types available to children including non-immigrant visas, immigrant visas, and special visas.
+In addition to the Philippines eVisa for minors, there are a number of other Philippines visa types available to children including non-immigrant visas, immigrant visas, and special permits.

-This guide will explain everything you need to know about the Philippines eVisa including the visa requirements and how you can apply.
+This guide will explain everything you need to know about the Philippines eVisa for minors, including the visa requirements and how you can apply.

 The Philippines eVisa for Children

-The tourist eVisa for the Philippines makes it easy to obtain a visa for the Philippines without needing to go to an embassy or consulate.
+The tourist eVisa for the Philippines makes it easy to obtain a permit without needing to go to an embassy or consulate.
 The online application form only takes a matter of minutes and just involves answering a series of basic questions.